benleon/HivePerformance/HivePerformance/README.md

 readImpalaValues : expects Impala output files with the same name of the query file and ending .out
 outputSQLFiles: Writes a single Query file, one thread at a time for execution with beeline, hive cli, ...
-diffImpala: runs a comparison of hive and impala results at the end, writes a file resultsDiff into the test folder
+diffImpala: runs a comparison of hive and impala results at the end, writes a file resultsDiff into the test folder aggregateSummaryOn : Value to aggregate the results on.
+For example if you have three queries you can get average performance for each query by using the queryName field.
+Also fields from queryIdentification can be used.
+skipFirstForSummary: Allows  to ignore the first x queries to compute the average performance ( skip warmup)

 D) Created Output

-Writes a status line every "checksped" seconds, Writes a summary line at the end.
+Writes a status line every "checkspeed" seconds, Writes a summary line at the end.

 Also writes three files into the rashtest folder:
 - query... : CSV of all queries, execution time, execution errors, rows returned, rows different than Impala, ...